conestack/yafowil/README.rst

 Tired of inventing widgets again and again after switching the python framework Yafowil is intentionally written framework-independent.
 By just feeding it with configuration it can be used and extended in most of existing python web frameworks.
-Zope, Bfg and Django are hot candidates.
+Zope, Pyramid and Django are hot candidates.

 Hello World